ashutoshmjain/gita/src/how.md

 ----

-[^text]: `mdBook` takes the text written in `markdown` format to publish it through the web app. `markDown` is an open source implementation that allows conversion of text into `html` format through a set of simple notations.
+[^text]: mdBook takes the written words in "markdown" format and churns out a fully deployable webApp.
+- markDown is a "translation engine" that translates a piece of simple written text into html that is easily understood and parsed by web browsers.
+You stil need to follow mardown notations.
+It is not a bad deal because markdown notations are lot easier than typing html tags.
+- markDown is prebuilt into mdbook.
+It thus takes the text written in markdown format and converts it into a static website that looks and feels like a book.
+You still need a server to deploy this website.
+And you still need to connect it with a domain name.
+- a static website is something that doesn't changes it's content till a new version is deployed.
+- Since static websites put minimal load on the webservers, places like github or gitlab allow free hosting and publishing.
+- They also allow connection to your own domain name if you have one.

 ---

-[^browser]: Because of limited resources, I only use ‘Google Chrome’ for testing.
+[^browser]: Because of limited resources, I only use ‘Firefox’ for testing.
 Expectation is it should work on all browsers but all the features may not be available on older ones such as w3m or elinks that don't support javascipt natively.

 ---

 [^tablet]: This content is “designed” for ‘in-browser’ reading experience on a laptop or a desktop.
-It should work pretty well on Tablets and Smartphones, even on and Kindle browser (if you want to read it in the bright sun light), but the browsers are pretty compromised on smart devices.
+It should work pretty well on Tablets and Smartphones, even on a Kindle browser (if you want to read it in the bright sun light), but the browsers are pretty compromised on smart devices.
 For one you can't install extensions or "add ons" on most of the browsers on smart(er) devices :-) There are ways to hack the tablets to get desktop quality browsers but then you are turning a tablet into a laptop anyways :-).
 A curious implementation is "Samsung Dex" on their Android tablets.
 It is a good start but as of 2023, if you are someone who is enthused by "Dex", you should probably dust off your ten years old laptop and use a "32 bit version" of Debian for a better quality of Browsers (and life:-).
 Even a low cost "Chromebook" does lot better!

 ---